Inspiration doesn’t always hit when you need it.

 You can achieve this through creative design that puts the best information where it can be clearly seen …

 Sometimes referred to as body text or post text, this is usually the first thing a prospect sees before they get to the creative.
 Facebook recommends less than 125 characters.
-But, we stick to 90 or less.
+But, we stick to 90 or less in our templates.

 Depending on the creative, a few best practices …